influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/administration/transition-web-admin-interface.md

 ### Chronograf

 In Chronograf, the `Admin` page includes a complete interface for user management.
-The `Admin` page supports both InfluxDB OSS users and InfluxEnterprise users; see the [User Management](/chronograf/latest/administration/user-management/) page for more information.
+The `Admin` page supports both InfluxDB OSS users and InfluxDB Enterprise users; see the [User Management](/chronograf/latest/administration/user-management/) page for more information.
 The `Admin` page allows users to:

 * View, create, and delete users
 * Change user passwords
 * Assign and remove permissions to or from a user
-* Create, edit, and delete roles (available in InfluxEnterprise only)
+* Create, edit, and delete roles (available in InfluxDB Enterprise only)
-* Assign and remove roles to or from a user (available in InfluxEnterprise only)
+* Assign and remove roles to or from a user (available in InfluxDB Enterprise only)

 ![Chronograf User Management i](/img/chronograf/v1.6/g-admin-chronousers1.png)